-Especially considering that M1A’s experience for more recoil than most other guns and are shot and semi auto, often quickly, you can imagine the abuse the scope is going to see in its lifetime mounted to one.
-You don’t want to buy a scope from a fly-by-night import company that won’t have your back if you invest several hundred dollars and the product, only to leave you hanging when their scope breaks during normal use.
+Especially considering that M1A’s heavy recoil and the fact that they are shot semi auto, often quickly, you can imagine the abuse the scope is going to see in its lifetime.
+You don’t want to buy a scope from a fly-by-night import company that won’t have your back if you invest several hundred dollars on the product, only to leave you hanging when their scope breaks during normal use.

 Make sure you buy from a reputable manufacturer that is going to be around long enough to actually honor the lifetime warranty they offered you.

 With the multitude of options on the market today, there’s never been a better time to buy a scope for your M1A.
-However, be very difficult to sort through the seemingly endless options available online.
-The best thing you can do for choosing the best scope for M1A is a decide how you will be using your rifle, sort through the brands and styles a scope that you like and determine how much you’re willing to spend on a scope.
+However, it may be very difficult to sort through the seemingly endless options available online.
+The best thing you can do for choosing the best scope for M1A is to decide how you will be using your rifle, sort through the brands and styles of scope that you like and determine how much you’re willing to spend on a scope.

 If you do these things before you go shopping, you’re more likely to end up with a product that you will enjoy shooting with.
-Make sure the scope that you actually enjoy, not one that you feel like you have to compromise with.
+Make sure to pick a scope that you actually enjoy, not one that you feel like you have to compromise with.
 For the first time ever, we can truly have magnified optics that do just about everything.
-Compromise is a necessity with scopes anymore.
+Compromise isn’t necessity with scopes anymore.